toddledev/toddle-os/packages/core/README.md

 [npm](https://www.npmjs.com/package/@toddledev/core)

 This package holds the essential logic used by other packages in the toddle framework.
 It is under active development and not yet ready for other applications to consume.
+We hope to share more soon.